Advance Dining Reservations FAQ

 YES!
 Problems don’t occur often, but the confirmation number can clear up any issues quickly.

-NOTE: If you are using My Disney Experience, any dining reservations you make should be linked to your account automatically and can be found by scanning the RFID puck in your MagicBand.
+NOTE: If you are using My Disney Experience (the app or the website), any dining reservations you make should be linked to your account automatically and can be found by scanning the RFID puck in your MagicBand.

 When can I make reservations?

-The online system opens at 6AM ET and 407-WDW-DINE begins at 7AM ET.
+The online system opens at approximately 5:45AM ET and 407-WDW-DINE opens at 7AM ET.

 What if my reservation is before the park opens?